Yas2020/End2End_MLOps_Pipeline/README.md

 # Full MLOps Pipeline in Production
-This project demonstrates a full life cycle of a machine learning operations pipeline from data, model development up to deployment and monitoring using open source tools with some best practices.
+This project demonstrates a full life cycle of a MLOps pipeline from data, preprocsessing pipeline and model development up to deployment and monitoring of model and inference using open source tools with some best practices.

 ### Project Overview
-This project implements a full MLOps system for fraud detection with:
+This project implements a full MLOps system for a fraud detection task with:
 - Data preprocessing & robust ML pipeline versioned by DVC, orchestrated by Airflow 3.x
 - FastAPI-based inference server for online and batch predictions with
   - Outlier detection (Isolation Forest or Z-score/IQR)